Adani Group: Bribery charges

 In March 2024, the United States expanded its probe into Adani Group, particularly focusing on founder Gautam Adani's conduct and potential bribery by his group companies in exchange for favourable treatment regarding an energy project.
 The investigation is being handled by the United States Attorney for the Eastern District of New York and the United States Department of Justice Criminal Division's fraud unit in Washington.
 On 20 November 2024, federal prosecutors in New York charged Gautam Adani and his associates with multiple counts of fraud, including bribing Indian government officials with over $250 million to secure solar energy contracts.

 In March 2025, the Indian government initiated proceedings to deliver a US Securities and Exchange Commission (SEC) summons to Gautam Adani concerning the alleged bribery scheme.
 The summons requires Adani or his legal representative to appear in the US case.

 On 12 September 2024, the chief manufacturing officer of Ambuja Cement, a subsidiary of the Adani Group, was arrested over an alleged bribery attempt.

+In January 2026, Adani group's shares fell down by 10%, incurring a loss of $12.5 billion, following SEC's request to the Indian court to issue email summons to the defendants in the bribery case.